vidaud/seta/README.md

 **Git clone**

-Use the git **clone** command to clone the project in the select directory, using an SSH link.
+From the Git interface use the git **clone** command to clone the project in the select directory, using an SSH link.
 ```
     git clone https://github.com/vidaud/seta.git
 ```

-After clonning the project, move to the directory of the project:
+After cloning the project, we open a command line shell and move to the root directory of the project:

-!!! warning
-    make sure that you are in the root directory of the project, use **pwd** or **cd** for windows
+>Make sure that you are in the root directory of the project, use **pwd** or **cd** for windows

 ```
     cd [project folder]